 We study how blood and lymphatic vessels regulate central nervous system homeostasis and white matter integrity, focusing on vascular mechanisms that shape oligodendrocyte lineage cell function across development, aging, and repair.

 Blood and lymphatic vessels, lined by endothelial cells, are essential for maintaining central nervous system (CNS) homeostasis.
-Endothelial cells regulate barrier properties, molecular exchange, metabolic balance, immune responses, and they release paracrine signals that influence surrounding cells, creating the controlled environment required for proper neural and glial function.
-Disturbance of these vascular systems can impair tissue homeostasis, limit repair capacity, and contribute to neurological diseases.
+Endothelial cells regulate barrier properties, molecular exchange, metabolic balance, and immune responses, and release angiocrine factors that signal to surrounding cells, creating the controlled environment required for proper neural and glial function.
+Disturbances in these vascular systems, including those that arise with aging or inflammation, can impair tissue homeostasis, limit repair capacity, and contribute to neurological diseases.
 Yet the mechanisms by which blood and lymphatic vessels support and communicate with CNS resident cells remain incompletely understood.

-We investigate how blood and lymphatic vessels regulate oligodendrocyte lineage cells, the progenitor and myelinating cells responsible for maintaining white matter integrity, across development, homeostasis, aging, and injury.
-We examine how vascular cues shape OPC and oligodendrocyte function, and how disturbances in these pathways alter CNS homeostasis and repair.
-Our aim is to identify vascular mechanisms that support myelin maintenance and enhance white matter recovery in aging and neurological disorders.
+We investigate how blood and lymphatic vessels regulate oligodendrocyte lineage cells, the progenitor and myelinating cells responsible for maintaining white matter integrity.
+We are particularly interested in how vascular-derived cues shape the oligovascular niche and influence oligodendrocyte precursor cell function, oligodendrocyte maturation, myelin maintenance, and repair.
+By studying these mechanisms across development, homeostasis, aging, and injury, we aim to understand how vascular dysfunction contributes to white matter vulnerability and to identify pathways that could support myelin maintenance and enhance white matter recovery in aging and neurological disorders.

 Korhonen EA, Murtomäki A, Jha SK, Anisimov A, Pink A, Zhang Y, Stritt S, Liaqat I, Stanczuk L, Alderfer L, Sun Z, Kapiainen E, Singh A, Sultan I, Lantta A, Leppänen VM, Eklund L, He Y, Augustin HG, Vaahtomeri K, Saharinen P, Mäkinen T, Alitalo K. Lymphangiogenesis requires Ang2/Tie/PI3K signaling for VEGFR3 cell-surface expression.
 J Clin Invest.
 2022;132(15):e155478.